fenago/nlp-fundamentals/lab_guides/Lab_4.md

 =================================

-We learned about various types of data in *Lab 2, Feature Extraction from Texts*.
-Let\'s quickly recapitulate what semi-structured data refers to.
-A dataset is said to be semi-structured if it is not in a row-column format but can be converted into a structured format that has a definite number of rows and columns.
-Often, we come across data that is stored as key-value pairs or embedded between tags, as is the case with **JSON** and **XML** files.
-These are instances of semi-structured data.
-The popular semi-structured data formats are JSON and XML.

 JSON
 ----

 JavaScript Object Notation, or JSON, files are used for storing and exchanging data.
 It is human-readable and easy to interpret.
-Just like text files and CSV files, JSON files are language independent.
-This means that different programming languages such as Python, Java, and so on can work with JSON files effectively.
-In Python, a built-in data structure called **dictionary** is capable of storing JSON objects as is.
-Generally, data in JSON objects is present in the form of key-value pairs.
-The datatype of values of JSON objects must be any of the
-following:
+The datatype of values of JSON objects must be any of the following:

 -   A string
 -   A number